discourse/discourse/docs/INSTALL-digital-ocean.md

-The [Discourse Docker Image][dd] makes it easy to set up Discourse on a cloud server.
-We will use [Digital Ocean][do], although these steps may work on other cloud providers that support Docker.
+**Set up Discourse on a cloud server in under 30 minutes** with zero knowledge of Ruby/Rails or Linux shell using our [Discourse Docker image][dd].
+We prefer [Digital Ocean][do], although these steps may work on other cloud providers that also support Docker.
+Let's begin!

-This guide assumes that you have no knowledge of Ruby/Rails or Linux shell.

 # Create New Digital Ocean Droplet